.

 Prevention Strategies for Contamination

-• See that all staff members use proper hygiene, wear appropriate personal protective equipment (PPE), and regularly disinfect work surfaces.
+• Ensure all staff members use proper hygiene, wear appropriate personal protective equipment (PPE), and regularly disinfect work surfaces.

 • Avoid potential cross-contamination by restricting the movement of contaminated materials or equipment into designated clean areas.

-• Regularly monitor and maintain good air quality and guard against the build-up of dust, particles, or other potential contaminants.
+• Regularly monitor and maintain good air quality to guard against dust, particles, or other potential contaminants.

 • Establish a stringent cleaning and disinfection schedule for all lab surfaces, instruments, and other tools within the laboratory.